developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/MasterMicroservicesWithSpringBootandSpringCloud/Section 6/README.md

 # 139. Step 03 - Enhance limits service - Get configuration from application props - V2

-- Rather than passing configuraration values in code, we can create configuration, which handles these process.
+- Rather than passing configuration values in code, we can create configuration, which handles these process.
 Example of old way below

 ```
 @GetMapping("/limits")